ENCCS/julia-for-hpda/content/regression.rst

          # or a decision tree
          # model_class = @load DecisionTreeRegressor pkg=DecisionTree

-      For some models you may have to import an MLJ interface such as MLJDecisionTreeInterface which is done in the example code in this case.
+      For some models you may have to install the package mentioned or import an MLJ interface (MLJDecisionTreeInterface, MLJScikitLearnInterface or similar).

       The list of models from above will be something like: